Mesabrook-Development-Team/Milky/README.md

   * Chocolate Milk: Gives Fire Resistance I.
   * Strawberry Milk: Gives Jump Boost I.
   * Caramel Milk: Gives Health Boost I.
+* You can milk cows, sheep, and llamas to get milk.

 <i>You can disable the potion effects in Milky's config file</i>

 ## Known Issues
 * Right-clicking any milk fluid with a Glass Bottle gives the player a Water Bottle.
-* The vanilla Milk Bucket does not behave properly with tanks.
-ASM will be needed to fix this by completely replacing the normal Milk Bucket with our own.
+* ~~The vanilla Milk Bucket does not behave properly with tanks.
+ASM will be needed to fix this by completely replacing the normal Milk Bucket with our own.~~ Fixed

 ## Compatibility
 * Pam's Harvestcraft